|

 Facilities

-portable sprayers and other application equipment appropriate for developing
+and other application equipment appropriate for developing countries

 - biopesticide formulation laboratory